mozilla/sumo/README.md

 Anything that waits for a review.
 An issue is moved to the next column only when merged.

-#### Merged column

-Merged in the default branch but pending deployment to a testing environment.

 #### QA column

 Everything that is already released to the testing environment and is ready to go under QA.